 In the fall of 1944, the partisan unit was able to hide a rowboat near the Adriatic Sea and was able to get in touch with a British destroyer who agreed to save the women and children.
 After a harrowing journey, at night, on the small rowboat, Sarah was rescued.
 The ship then sailed to Italy where she was luckily reunited with her brother and father.
 Her older sister remained fighting with the partisans.
 About a month and a half later they sailed on the Henry Gibbins to Fort Ontario in Oswego, NY, where they were put into a camp as guests of President Roosevelt.
 The US government then pressured them to return to their home country at the end of the war.

 When the war ended, HIAS (Hebrew Immigrant Aid Society) persuaded President Truman to let the family stay and not return to war-torn Europe.
-Sarah’s family then moved to Philadelphia in search of work.
+Sarah’s family then moved to Philadelphia in 1946 in search of work.
 Sarah went on to graduate from Benjamin Franklin High School and, with her husband, owned several delis throughout the city.